UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 :::tip **Regression with Solver in MS Excel**

 Microsoft Excel's **Solver** tool can be used to find the best-fit equation for a given dataset by minimizing the sum of squared errors.
-Here’s how to do this:
+The main steps are as follows:

 1. **Define the $$k_0$$ Coefficient**: Set aside a single cell in the spreadsheet to hold the value of the $$k_0$$ coefficient.
 If your equation has more coefficients, set one cell for each.
 At this points you should provide an initial guess of the value of each coefficient.